Guide to Start a House Cleaning Business

 Whether you clean by yourself and have no employees or you have several employees cleaning daily for you, having organized books and knowing where your money is going is crucial to your profitability.

-For smaller businesses (1 Cleaners) using an Excel spread sheet should suffice.
+For smaller businesses (1 Cleaner) using an Excel spreadsheet will do the trick.
 But as your company grows you should look into other online accounting programs.

 What you should be tracking:

 Keep a daily/weekly income log.
 You will need to know how much revenue you are making.
 Each time you clean a customer’s home, log how much revenue was collected and log how long it took to clean the home.

 2. Track Payments: